tejasnishad/git-test/README.md

-# git-test
+# My First Repo
-Learning basic git commands
+I'm using this repository to practice git commands 😌